Easy Tomato Stew (veggie-packed)

 Top view of a bowl full of tomato stew with vegetables served with crusty bread.

-It’s also vegetarian, vegan and gluten free for all to enjoy.
+It’s also vegetarian, vegan, and gluten-free for all to enjoy.

 List of the ingredients